 95. Spiritual life.
 To appreciate life beyond form is something to be grateful for.

 96. To be alive!
 After all the illnesses I had when I was a kid, I’m still alive.
 I’m grateful that I’m still breathing, my heart is still beating and my blood is still flowing.
 Any time I feel stressed out, I remind myself to feel this aliveness in my body.

 97. Given one more day on Earth.
 One day we will be leaving this place, so I’m grateful for my time on Earth.

 98. Abundance.
-I’m grateful for the abundance of sunlight, water, air, wealth, love, beauty etc.
+I’m grateful for the abundance of sunlight, water, air, wealth, love, beauty, etc.

 99. Co-creating with the Universe.
-I do my part while I leave the rest to the Universe like a flower growing in a garden.
+I do my part and I leave the rest to the Universe like a flower growing in a garden.
 You water the plant.
 You give it good fertilizer.
 And the rest you leave it to the mystical force of the Universe to help it grow.

 100. Love and peace in the world.
 Most are upset by the violence they see recently.
 But it’s a time to be grateful for the times where peace is here (which is most of the time).
 Rather than giving your attention to violence.
 Don’t take peace for granted.